 An anti-monument for the not-uncommon downfall of one pro-football Hall of Famer, Warren Sapp.
 The installation was built from a donation of discarded materials from high-end department store cosmetic displays.

-leather, LEDs, acrylic, clay, paint, video monitor, wood 2016
+LED lights, leather, video, acrylic, clay, paint, wood 2016

 An immersive video game designed in Unity and built for the Oculus Rift.
-Set in a minimal stadium environment, sheets of digital material are instantiated in front of you, rush towards you and collide over you triggering audio clips from televised pre-game hype as the material shatters and disperses.
+Set in a minimal stadium environment, sheets of digital material are instantiated in front of you, rush towards you, and collide over you triggering audio clips from televised pre-game hype as the material shatters and disperses.

 VR video game still shots 2015

-hard candy, faux brushed stainless steel laminate, plywood 2015
+The Illusion of Winning hologram, laser, glass, faux brushed stainless steel laminate, plywood 2015

 bicycle, fishing line, plywood, toothpicks 2014

 Solo show at Mad Dooley Gallery in Beacon, NY: Recycled banners were blended to a pulp and recast to celebrate recycled sentiments, a silicone football shaped knee, a super bowl trophy cast from beer cans, and other works.